Guide to Nurse Practitioner Continuing Education Resources (2022-2023) – Contact Hours & Units

-In addition, members of AANP can use the organization’s online portfolio software to track CEs completed through AANP and to upload certificates from CEs completed outside of AANP’s offerings as well.
+In addition, members of AANP can use the organization’s online portfolio software to track CEs completed through AANP and to upload certificates from CEs completed outside of AANP’s offerings.

-n addition to providing in-house resources, AANP accredits CE experiences and providers and maintains an active list of CE opportunities that bear this stamp of approval.
-NPs on the hunt for CE can find live, online, and journal-based CE opportunities all deemed to be high-quality by AANP.
+In addition to providing in-house resources, AANP accredits CE experiences and providers and maintains an active list of CE opportunities that bear this stamp of approval.
+As a result, NPs on the hunt for CE can find live, online, and journal-based CE opportunities, all deemed high-quality by AANP.

 American Nurses Association (ANA)

 The American Nurses Association offers online courses, bundles, and webinars that provide a range of CE opportunities for NPs who wish to renew their licenses and certifications.
 Topics in the ANA offerings include pharmacology, nursing informatics, creativity in nursing, nurse leadership, mindfulness, practice-specific topics, and more.